glasskube/glasskube/website/docs/04_integration/gitops.md

 # GitOps

-All Glasskube features can be used in GitOps powered environments, as all of the internal logic is built upon custom resource definitions.
+All Glasskube features can be used in GitOps powered environments, as all the internal logic is built upon custom resource definitions.
-For example, an installation of a clusterpackage is being represented by a `ClusterPackage` custom resource in your cluster.
+For example, an installation of a cluster package is being represented by a `ClusterPackage` custom resource in your cluster.
 The same goes for `Package` and `PackageRepository` resources.

 In our [GitOps template](https://github.com/glasskube/gitops-template) we explain how Glasskube can be set up together with ArgoCD,